 You can also request a copy of a long-form accident report directly from the investigating police agency.
 For example, you can get a copy of your accident report from the Miami Police Department by filling out the online crash request form.

-Who Can Obtain an Accident Report?
+Who Can Obtain an Accident Report in Florida?

 - A party involved in the crash

 - A lawyer for a party to the crash